Suggested Resources

 • Center for Judaic-Christian Studies Founded by the late Dwight A. Pryor, JC Studies provides Christians unique material for understanding Christianity’s Hebraic origins and dimensions.

-• Centre for the Study of Biblical Research CSBR is headed by Dr. E. William Bean, a member of the Advisory Board of the Dead Sea Scrolls Foundation.
+• Centre for the Study of Biblical Research CSBR was founded by Dr. E. William Bean, a member of the Advisory Board of the Dead Sea Scrolls Foundation.
 CSBR provides monthly e-lessons (in PDF and MP3 formats) about the New Testament and the Jewish roots of the Christian faith.

 • En-Gedi Resource Center EGRC is an ecumenical educational ministry whose goal is to help Christians grow in their understanding of the Bible and their Messiah, Jesus, by providing resources to study them within their Jewish culture and historical context.